andrescorrada/IntroductionToAlgebraicEvaluation/README.md

 ## The logic of evaluating agents on unlabeled data

 The algebraic postulates presented here are universal.
 There will never be any set of classifiers taking any finite test that violates them.
-Irrespective of how well or badly they did on the test.
+  - Irrespective of how well or badly they did on the test.
 Irrespective of what domain was used to perform the test.
-Irrespective of what agents where used to carry out the evaluation.
+  - Irrespective of what agents where used to carry out the evaluation.
 That universality is what makes them a **logic of evaluation on unlabeled data**.

+But this logic is not magical.
+It cannot guarantee that your evaluation will work.
+GIGO also applies to evaluation on unlabeled data.
+What makes this logic useful for safety applications is that it can warn you if the ensemble is not good enough to perform a reliable evaluation.
+This feature alone is what makes it capable of providing a guarantee that no probabilistic or representational approach to evaluation can match.

 ## Binary classification - the case of N,T,Q,R=2 evaluations